Skip to main content

 - matchPattern: "*.eks.amazonaws.com"

-Policy Enforcement Visibility: Cilium's Hubble shows real-time policy verdicts (ALLOWED/DENIED) for all network flows.
-VPC CNI provides limited logging through CloudWatch Logs.
+Policy Enforcement Visibility: Cilium's Hubble displays policy verdicts (ALLOWED/DENIED) in real-time for all network flows.
+VPC CNI provides only limited logging via CloudWatch Logs.

 Selection Guide

-• Basic L3/L4 policies only: VPC CNI's EKS Network Policy is sufficient.
+• Only basic L3/L4 policies needed: VPC CNI's EKS Network Policy is sufficient.

 • L7 filtering, FQDN policies, real-time visibility needed: Cilium is the only option.

-• Multi-tenant environments: Cilium's CiliumClusterwideNetworkPolicy and host-level policies are essential.
+• Multi-tenant environments: Cilium's CiliumClusterwideNetworkPolicy and Host-level policies are powerful.

 References